isengupt/FDOPages/README.md

 Run "meteor npm install"

-Run "meteor npm run start" to startup of the file with some production data
+Run "meteor npm run start" to startup of the file with some default data (can be changed by editting file in the config directory)